Planning For Families With Minor Children

 the surviving parent always retains custody of the child; this is not

-to be unfit.
-Another individual would be appointed as guardian only if
+a guardianship situation.
+Another individual would be appointed as guardian

-the second parent dies.
-If the second parent leaves a will naming a guardian
+only if the second parent dies.
+If the second parent leaves a will naming

-and custodian, those wishes usually guide the court’s decision.
+a guardian and custodian, those wishes usually guide the court’s

-If the second parent to die does not have a will naming a guardian and
+decision.
+If the second parent to die does not have a will naming a guardian

-custodian, the court might look to the guardian and custodian named in
+and custodian, the court might look to the guardian and custodian named

 Foster Parents - A Potential Disaster in the Making